sarnold/yaml-tools/README.rst

 Making Changes & Contributing
 =============================

-We use the gitchangelog_ action to generate our github Release page, as well as the gitchangelog message format to help it categorize/filter commits for a tidier release page.
+We use the gitchangelog_ action to generate our changelog and GH Release page, as well as the gitchangelog message format to help it categorize/filter commits for a tidier changelog.
 Please use the appropriate ACTION modifiers in any Pull Requests.

 This repo is also pre-commit_ enabled for various linting and format checks.
 The checks run automatically on commit and will fail the